craigcurtin-dev/ginlong-solis-scraper/README.md

 In that case - setup the script, and set LOG_LEVEL to DEBUG, then view the logs and search for deviceId - this will list the IDs of each inverter.

+Note that the TZData package will not be installed in the container - do the following from the sh shell prompt in the container

+apk add tzdata
+ls /usr/share/zoneinfo

+Suppose you want to use Sydney - Australia

+First copy the proper zone to localtime

+cp /usr/share/zoneinfo/Australia/Sydney /etc/localtime
+Now specify your timezone

+echo "Australia/Sydney" >  /etc/timezone
+date
+Result: Wed Mar 8 00:46:05 CET 2006

+You can now remove the other timezones

+apk del tzdata

 ## Bonus